ThoughtWorksInc/DeepLearning.scala/README.md

 ### Differentiable control flow

 Neural networks created by DeepLearning.scala may contains control flows like `if`/`else`/`switch`/`case`.
-Combining with ADT data structures, You can implement classic mostly-non-machine-learing algorithms and train some of the variables used in the algorithms.
+Combining with ADT data structures, You can implement classic mostly-non-machine-learing algorithms inside neural networks, and train some of the variables used in the algorithms.

 ### Composibility